-Because no toxicological endpoints of concern were identified below the limit dose, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to acetic acid, 2-ethylhexyl ester residues.
+Therefore, there is low concern for genotoxicity/carcinogenicity in humans and the assessment under the TTC value for non-cancer risks is protective for all risks, including carcinogenicity. - 6.
+Determination of safety.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to residues of DPA.

+V. Other Considerations

-V. Analytical Enforcement Methodology
+Analytical Enforcement Methodology

-An analytical method is not required for enforcement purposes since the Agency is not establishing a numerical tolerance for residues of acetic acid, 2-ethylhexyl ester in or on any food commodities.
-EPA is establishing a limitation on the amount of acetic acid, 2-ethylhexyl ester that may be used in pesticide formulations applied pre-harvest.
+An analytical method is not required for enforcement purposes since the Agency is not establishing a numerical tolerance for DPA in or on any food commodities.
+EPA is establishing a limitation on the amount of DPA that may be used in pesticide formulations.
 This limitation will be enforced through the pesticide registration process under the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA"), 7 U.S.C.
 136 et seq.
-EPA will not register any pesticide formulation for food use that exceeds 50% acetic acid, 2-ethylhexyl ester in the final pesticide formulation.
+EPA will not register any pesticide formulation for food use that exceeds 2 ppm of 2,6-pyridinedicarboxylic acid in the final pesticide formulation.